opensecuritycontroller/community/testing/testcases/da_testcases.md

 3. Click OSC->**Setup**->**Distributed Appliance**->**Delete**.
 4. Popup confirmation with force delete selection.
 5. Click **OK** and reconfirm force delete selection to delete the DA.
-6. Also go to Openstack UI to delete the VNF Instance since OSC force delete DA will not force delete Instance in Openstack.
+6. Also go to OpenStack UI to delete the VNF Instance since OSC force delete DA will not force delete Instance in OpenStack.

 **Expected Result:**
 The DA should be deleted.
-Be aware if not doing step 6 you'll have the DA VM instances still in Openstack environment.
+Be aware if not doing step 6 you'll have the DA VM instances still in OpenStack environment.

 ****